-OK:Command executed correctly.
-Email sent.ERROR:Command executed, but with an error.
+OK: Command executed correctly.
+Email sent.

-Example: AT^MTXTUNNEL=EMAIL,jgallego@matrix.es, Temperature Alarm OK
+Example: AT^MTXTUNNEL=EMAIL,jgallego@matrix.es, Temperature Alarm

 AT^MTXTUNNEL=TELEGRAM,SEND,<tokenID>,<chatID>,<message>

 Action: allows you to send a Telegram text message to a specific Telegram group chat.
 You must create a bot with its tokenID and obtain the chatID of the chat to which the message is to be sent.
 Read the application notes for more information.